hauptmedia/cloudconfig/README.md

 ### skydns

 Starts the skydns service.
-Will be automatically configured for etcd ssl access if etcd-ssl was enabled.
+Will be automatically configured for etcd ssl access if etcd2-ssl was enabled.
 It will also automatically write the specified dns config in etcd.

 #### configuration options